 Olmsted Medical Center provides comprehensive evaluation and management options for patients with Tinnitus.
 There is no cure for Tinnitus but several sound therapy treatments are available that can improve the quality of your life.
 Karin Ross, Au.D., has trained with Pawel Jastreboff (an international tinnitus treatment expert) and is able to provide Tinnitus Retraining Therapy.
 Appropriate recommendations for medical evaluation, further psychological management, or alternative behavioral therapies will be made at your evaluation.

 A wide variety of makes and models of the most advanced digital hearing instruments are available for adults and children as treatment for hearing impairment.
 All hearing instruments come with a 45-day trial period.
-Download a PDF brochure detailing our hearing-aid-related services, products, and costs; you also can browse the US Federal Trade Commission's information on these devices.
+For more information, you can browse the US Federal Trade Commission's information on these devices.

 Hearing Instrument Accessories